OfficeDev/office-store-docs/docs/checklist.md

 ### ✅ Step 6: Include critical information links with https:// URLs

 The addresses for a support URL, a privacy policy URL, and an end user license agreement (EULA) URL  are required.
-One of the top reasons an add-in submission fails our validation process is when these links are not included in submission.
+One of the top reasons an app submission fails our validation process is when these links are not included in submission.
 The following image shows the box that asks for the support information.

 ![Support information fillable form fields](./images/new/support-info.png)

 #### Make sure you provide a link to your support page so that your users can reach you if they have a problem

-Provide a URL for so the customers who have issues with your add-in can contact your company for support.
+Provide a URL for so the customers who have issues with your app can contact your company for support.

 > [!NOTE]
 > This cannot be an email address, it must be an https:// URL.

-#### Ensure your company has a privacy policy that includes your add-in
+#### Ensure your company has a privacy policy that includes your app

-Provide the URL for the privacy policy for your add-in.
+Provide the URL for the privacy policy for your app.

 The privacy policy you link to must include:

 - Information on your policies regarding users’ personal information
-- A reference to the add-in OR your service overall, not only your website
+- A reference to the app OR your service overall, not only your website
-- A description of your service that includes the name of the add-in or app you are submitting
+- A description of your service that includes the name of the app you are submitting
 - A valid link that does not generate a 404 error

 If your privacy policy is missing any of the above, it will fail validation and require re-submission.

 >[!NOTE]
 > A Terms of Use policy is not considered a privacy policy.
 You must include a privacy policy that is separate from your Terms of Use policy.

 #### Include an End User License Agreement

 Make sure you have an https:// URL for your EULA policy ready when you submit.
 If you don’t already have one and you have consulted with your legal council, you can use [this one from Microsoft](https://support.office.com/client/61994a3b-2c87-41c4-a88d-a6455efa362d).

 ### ✅ Step 7: Prepare your store listing with your team

 Your final step in preparing your submission is to fill out a marketplace listing that will appear in the store to customers.
-This listing includes the copy in your listing, your branding, your add-in name and any screenshots and videos you want to use to promote it.
+This listing includes the copy in your listing, your branding, your app name and any screenshots and videos you want to use to promote it.

 You'll need to provide the correct metadata indicating how you want your app to be listed in the store, including:

 - Your app name
-- A short description of your add-in and its value.
+- A short description of your app and its value.
-- A long description of your add-in with HTML formatting
+- A long description of your app with HTML formatting

 >[!TIP]
 > We recommend you use an HTML editor to create your descriptions ahead of time, so that you can preview how it looks before you paste it into the description fields.
 There isn't a preview in our submission process.
 Otherwise, you may have to re-submit your app for review again to fix any formatting issues or typos.